uk009040-png/Digital-literacy/task-5-checklist.md/casestudy.md

-# Case Study — UPI/Online Payment Fraud
+Cybercrime Case Study – UPI Payment Fraud

-## What is UPI Fraud?
-UPI (Unified Payments Interface) fraud is a type of cybercrime where fraudsters trick people into sending money or revealing sensitive payment details through deceptive means.
+UPI payment fraud is one of the most common cybercrimes in India.In this type of fraud, fraudsters trick people into sending money through fake payment requests or by asking for a note.

-## How It Typically Happens (Step-by-Step)

-1. The fraudster contacts the victim through phone, WhatsApp, or SMS pretending to be a bank official, customer support agent, or known contact.
+The scam usually begins with a phone call, SMS, or WhatsApp message, in which the fraudster pretends to be a bank official, delivery agent, or customer service representative.
-2. They create a sense of urgency — saying your account will be blocked or you have received a payment.
+They tell the victim that there's a problem with their bank account or that they've won a prize.
-3. They ask the victim to scan a QR code or enter their UPI PIN to "receive" money.
+The fraudster then sends a payout request link and asks the victim to enter their UPI PIN or share their PO Box.
-4. The moment the victim enters their PIN, money is instantly debited from their account.
+As soon as the victim enters the PIN, the money is transferred from the victim's account to the fraudster's.
-5. The fraudster disappears and becomes unreachable.

-## Who is Usually Targeted?
-- College students who are new to digital payments
-- Senior citizens unfamiliar with UPI
-- People buying or selling on platforms like OLX or Facebook Marketplace

-## Consequences
-- Immediate financial loss with little chance of recovery
-- Mental stress and anxiety
-- Victims often feel embarrassed to report the crime
-- In severe cases, entire savings can be wiped out

-## Source
-This is a realistic fictional scenario based on commonly reported UPI fraud patterns in India.
+Old and elderly people often fall victim to this because they may not be fully aware of online fraud methods.
+The consequences of UPI fraud include financial loss, stress, and sometimes personal data loss.
+In many cases, people don't know where to report the fraud and can't get their money back.
+Studies show that cyber criminals use social engineering and fear-inducing tactics to defraud people.
+Therefore, it is very important to spread awareness about secure online payment practices and cyber crime reporting methods.